cademirci/cademirci.github.io/_posts/2019-03-19-about-dark-page-design.md

 <br><br><br>
 However, time is changing, dark designs are rising.
 By the way I am not talking about new theme option of Instagram, or Spotify itself.
-Because these cannot be count among websites completely, these are applications.
+Because these cannot be counted among *website* completely, these are applications.
 An application user interface is easier to be dark.
 Moreover I think they all should be.
 This is a topic of another article.

 I can say that, as long as some conditions are met, dark theme can be quite used.
 I am not the authority or a graphic designer of course, but I see it is working when I do these.